Quantitative Risk Assessment

 - how severe the consequences of the system failure are

 - how frequently these consequences occur.

-In Quantitative Risk Assessment, the severity of consequences and the likelihood of occurrences resulting from a given activity in the work scope are quantitatively (e.g. the number of people hurt or killed during an operational period) categorized.
+In Quantitative Risk Assessment, the severity of consequences and the likelihood of occurrences resulting from a given activity in the work scope are quantitatively (e.g. the number of people injured or the dollar amount of damage done during an operational period) categorized.

 - Fault Tree Analysis: Method for determining which initiating events lead to a system fault.
 Each initiating event is assigned a probability, allowing for a calculation of the system fault probability.

-As with qualitative risk assessment, regardless of the methodology used, the quantitative risk assessment process should include:
+Regardless of the method used, the quantitative risk assessment process should include:

 - Input from SMEs, workers and management

 - Suggested controls (engineering and/or administrative) for each hazard identified